Testimonials

 Yasmine and her kids were living in their car and found Family Promise after calling several homeless shelters.
 Yasmine said that she felt so much relief after talking to Wanda for the first time.
 There was nothing that scared her about having to live in churches; it was a comfort to her.

 She never experienced any rude families in the program.
 She found she enjoyed visiting and helping one another while they went through the process together.
 All the volunteers were very nice and accommodating.
-Yasmine is so excited that she has graduated to Home Stretch and has her own space and privacy.
+Yasmine is thrilled to have graduated to Home Stretch, where she has her own space and privacy.
 She is looking forward to owning a home of her own one day.
-Yasmine said the budgeting she learned in our Financial Literacy program, she will take with her for the rest of her life.
-One of the things she appreciated the most while in the program was the way Wanda lifted her up every time she was at her lowest.
-Family Promise gave her more than just shelter and food and she will never forget what we did for her.
+Yasmine said that the budgeting she learned in our Financial Literacy program, she will take with her for the rest of her life.
+One of the things she appreciated most while in the program was the way Wanda lifted her up every time she was at her lowest point.
+Family Promise gave her more than just shelter and food, and she will never forget what we did for her.
 She plans to keep in touch with the families she met in the program and attend our Holiday party with the kids.

 Canddise and Christopher